maglau/De-novo-metatranscriptomic-analysis-workflow/README.md

 ~ For processing cRNA reads:

 - step2_cRNA.sh: Runs the Trinity assembler on the cRNA reads to generate contig scaffolds.
-Should be edited if a different assmebler is used.
+Should be edited if a different assembler is used.

 - step3_cRNA.sh: Maps the cRNA dataset created in step1.sh to the cRNA assembly created in step2_cRNA.sh using Bowtie 2 version 2.2.5 (B. Langmead & S.L.
 Salzberg.
 2012) and calculates contig coverage and statistics.